t4sk/t4sk.github.io/video-scripts/functions.md

 Let's see an example.
 Let's say that our contract store two integers in variables `x` and `y` One way to get the value of `x` and `y` is call the functions `x()` and `y()` individually.
 That's 2 function calls.
 Another way is to write a function that returns the two values in one function call, like the one you see here.

-In solidity you declare that your function is going to return multiple values by listing the types of values to return inside the parentheses after the `return` keyword in the function signature.

-Inside the function, you list the values to return inside a parentheses.

 ### When is it useful to return them named?